renuo/applications-setup-guide/create_git_repository.md

 * Should be private (unless you are creating an OpenSource project)

 Use the command `hub create renuo/[project-name]` to create the repo and add it to the origin of the current folder.

+However, if your repository is public, ensure that it contains a license.
+We usually use the [MIT](https://choosealicense.com/licenses/mit/) license if possible or a [CreativeCommons](https://creativecommons.org/licenses/) license for documentation-only repositories (such as the application setup guide).
+You can add a license template directly on GitHub:
+* Click `Create new file`
+* Use `LICENSE` for the filename
+* Then click on `Choose a license template` and select the MIT license
+* Fill in Renuo AG in the full name placeholder
+* Click submit and commit the file